 The answer is “maybe”, and the probability of losing your license depends on several factors.
 When a DUI is charged in Colorado, two processes begin; the criminal case and the DMV administrative action.
 You can lose your license for a time period through either of these processes.

-First, if your BAC was a .08 or greater at the time of driving or within two hours, an administrative DMV case (a “per se” revocation) will be started against you in addition to the criminal charges.
+First, if your BAC was a .08 or greater at the time of driving or within two hours, an administrative DMV case (a “per se” revocation) will be started against you in addition to the criminal charges, leading to a potential license suspension.

-For any Colorado DMV revocation based on a DUI, you will have the option of an administrative hearing with a DMV hearing officer.
+For any Colorado DMV revocation based on a DUI, you will have the option of an administrative hearing with a DMV hearing officer to determine the status of your driving privileges.
 These hearings for revocation purposes are all or nothing.
 Either you walk out with your license or your suspension starts right then and there after the hearing.

 For a first DUI, the revocation is for a 9 month period.
 However, it is important to note that you are likely eligible for early reinstatement after serving 1 month of revocation.
-You will be required to carry an interlock device in your vehicle for 8 months for BACs between .08 and .149, and for 2 years for “high BAC offenders”. (in excess of .150)
+You will be required to carry an ignition interlock device in your vehicle for 8 months for BACs between .08 and .149, and for 2 years for “high BAC offenders” (in excess of .150).

 That being said, if you are below a .08 BAC there is a very good chance you can avoid a license revocation altogether.
 A BAC below a .08 will not trigger a DMV express consent hearing.
 Additionally, a DWAI conviction will not cause a revocation by itself.
 Be careful with your points though, as the 8 points from a DWAI could cause a point suspension if you have other points during that year.